-This curriculum focuses on later elementary school students, ideally Grades 4-6.
+This curriculum focuses on middle school students, ideally Grades 6-8.

 However, this curriculum is not limited to those ages.
-Younger students, including Grades 1-3 have already benefited from this curriculum.
-We might suggest exploring our early elementary age curriculum, though, if this group is your target audience.
+Younger students, including Grades 2-5 have already benefited from this curriculum.
+We might suggest exploring our elementary age curriculum, though, if this group is your target audience.

 ReadyAI has piloted this curriculum with school systems as well as after school programs such as the Boys & Girls Club.
 We also have parents who want their children to follow an introductory curriculum that teaches AI concepts.
 Really, we encourage everyone to begin learning about AI and how to engage it in individually and socially beneficial ways.
 This curriculum requires no prerequisite AI skills or computer science background.

 This curriculum overview is intended to provide the user a series of theoretical and contextual models for using ReadyAI’s AI-IN-A-BOX™ to teach AI concepts to middle school students who have only a basic understanding of computer functionality.
 In this overview, you will find the course objectives, lesson objectives, and key activities meant to reinforce those objectives.
 Within the 8 lesson sequence itself, you will find assessment techniques ranging from oral discussion to multiple choice assignments.
 These can be used as the mode of instruction dictates.

 This curriculum also relies on Bloom’s Taxonomy 2.0, with “Creation” being placed as the highest level of critical thinking.
 In fact, the entire eight-lesson series culminates in project-based learning of AI concepts.